Mercury Payment Systems

 Other common complaints that merchants have reported are of sudden rate increases without notice, deceptive rate quotes by agents, and hidden fees.
 Several reports indicate that agents regularly quote the Qualified Discount Rate without also stating the Downgrade Fees.
 Learn everything you need to know about rates and fees in “Fee Sweep.”

 As of this update, the Better Business Bureau (BBB) has awarded Mercury Payment Systems BBB accreditation as of December 2012.
-The BBB is awarding the company an “A+” rating despite 38 complaints filed in the last 36 months, which is up from 33 complaints as of our last update.
-Of the total, 18 are regarding problems with service, 18 due to billing and collection disputes, and two with advertising or sales issues.
-Of the complaints, nearly half of them (14) were not resolved to the merchant’s satisfaction although the BBB states the company made a “good faith” effort.
+The BBB is awarding the company an “A+” rating despite 40 complaints filed in the last 36 months, which is up from 33 complaints as of our last update.
+Of the total, 18 are regarding problems with service, 19 due to billing and collection disputes, and three with advertising or sales issues.
+Of the complaints, 29 were successfully resolved, while 11 left the merchant dissatisfied despite a good faith effort by Mercury Payments.
 In many of the unresolved complaints, Mercury responded by quoting terms and conditions of the merchant account contract.
-With such a low complaint resolution ratio, we are adjusting the rating to a “C” for the purposes of this review.
+Given the company’s complaint count and resolution efforts, we are adjusting the rating to a “B” for the purposes of this review.
 You can learn more about why we adjust BBB ratings in our rating criteria.

 Getting paid to re-write this page?
 Click here to earn a reward.